 In all cases where self harm or attempted suicide is suspected or known, the child should be seen by a doctor at the A&E department.

-For cases where self harm has been reported but the child is not in immediate danger, an Initial Assessment should be undertaken to determine what course of action should follow.
+For cases where self harm has been reported but the child is not in immediate danger, an Assessment should be undertaken to determine what course of action should follow.
 This will include consideration as to whether a referral to CAMHS is necessary and if a Section 47 Enquiry should be initiated.